 It’s important to know that you can change your Medigap plan any time of year but in most states this will require health questions.
 Never disenroll from your Medicare Advantage plan until you have first applied for and been approved by the new Medigap carrier.
 Once they notify you of acceptance, then you can disenroll from your Medicare Advantage plan and return to Original Medicare as well as add a standalone Part D drug plan.

 Many of our clients use the Annual Election Period to change their Part D drug plans, but they worry about their Medigap plans another time.
-Since you are not limited to changing Medigap only only during the AEP, this is less you have to worry about during the short fall window of change.
+Since you are not limited to changing Medigap only only during the AEP, this is less you have to worry about during the short Fall Medicare Open Enrollment window of change.

 Want to Learn More about How to Prepare for the AEP?